 Dundee University Students’ Association (DUSA), better known as ‘the Union’, is one of the most successful students’ unions in the country.
-Located at the heart of the city campus, it is rated the number one student union in Scotland as voted for by students in The Times Higher Student Experience Survey 2016.
+Located at the heart of the city campus, it is rated the number one student union in Scotland, as voted for in the Whatuni Student Choice Awards 2018.

 We have invested £37 million in our student accommodation so that our students have a modern, safe and well equipped place to work, rest and make friends.
 Our 900 single rooms on campus and over 400 across the road provide the perfect environment for students, just five minutes from the city centre and two minutes from lecture halls.
 We have a Student Support Worker and Assistants on hand to help students and night security personnel to keep everyone safe.
 We have four residential complexes – Heathfield (426 residents), Belmont (424 residents), Seabraes (416 residents) and West Park (300 residents).

 The complexes are made up of around 50 self-contained flats for between five and ten residents.
 Bedrooms are all single occupancy and are between 13 or 15 sq.m. (including the en suite bathroom).
-In fact, our accommodation is so popular, it was recently voted No. 1 in the UK by the Times Higher Education Student Experience Survey!
+Included in the price is Wi-Fi, bills, and limited personal contents insurance.

 The University Chaplaincy is a multi-faith centre offering a welcome to people of all faiths and those of none.
 In addition to services of worship, the Chaplaincy provides personal and spiritual support, social activities and retreats as well as meeting places for societies and other groups and a good value coffee shop.
 The Chaplaincy also provides Muslim Prayer rooms.